 Students collaborate with an impressive network of experts and instructors; they apply their own expertise, skills, and interests to a year-long, self-directed case study project, and they immerse themselves in a four-week "real-world" conservation medicine externship.

 Embracing a truly interdisciplinary approach, the Master of Science in Conservation Medicine features a team of impressive faculty and experts to facilitate coursework and research.
-By the end of this 12-month program, students have learned from, collaborated with, and proven themselves to, dozens of leaders and top experts in conservation medicine and related fields.
-This multi-disciplinary team is a great benefit to both our students’ education during the MCM Program and their career opportunities following.
+By the end of this 12-month program, students have learned from, collaborated with, and proven themselves to dozens of leaders and top experts in conservation medicine and related fields.
+This multi-disciplinary team is a great benefit to both our students’ education during the MCM program and their career opportunities afterward.

-Interdisciplinary faculty and resources are drawn broadly from all schools at Tufts University including Cummings School of Veterinary Medicine, Graduate School of Arts and Sciences, School of Engineering, Fletcher School, School of Medicine and the Friedman School of Nutrition Science and Policy, and from the Consortium for Conservation Medicine.
+Interdisciplinary faculty and resources are drawn broadly from all schools at Tufts University including Cummings School of Veterinary Medicine, Graduate School of Arts and Sciences, School of Engineering, Fletcher School, School of Medicine, and the Friedman School of Nutrition Science and Policy, as well as from the Consortium for Conservation Medicine.